 Heikin Ashi Chart Basics

-Heikin Ashi charts can be used on their own though, especially by swing traders or investors.
-Day traders tend to use Heikin Ashi charts more as an indicator, as HA charts do have some benefits which will be discussed later.
+Heikin Ashi charts are sometimes used on their own, especially by swing traders or investors.
+Day traders tend to use Heikin Ashi charts more as an indicator, as HA charts have certain other benefits.

 HAO = (Open of previous bar + Close of previous bar) / 2